 When the design phase is complete, contractors bid on the construction cost, a process that may occur publicly or with a pre-qualified group.
 After receiving bids, the architect will counsel the owner through the decision and the owner will select the contractor who offers the lowest responsive, responsible bid.

 Pros and Cons

 The design-bid-build method is known to reduce costs and ensure fairness for contractors.
-Required by law, it is typically used for publicly funded projects like schools, universities, or government buildings.
+It is typically used for publicly funded projects like schools, universities, or government buildings.
 Recent Neumann Monson projects to utilize this method include Iowa City Public Works and the GuideLink Center.
 In theory, the method should lower construction costs by promoting competition between contractors.

 Although the method helps reduce costs, it can be risky for owners.
 Some contractors may be tempted to offer the lowest possible bid and seek out low-cost subcontractors and materials, diminishing the quality of work.
 At the same time, there is no opportunity for architects and contractors to collaborate when developing the scope of the work.

 As such, all drawings and specifications produced by architects and engineers need to be produced with a high-level of detail before the project goes out to bid.
 The more detailed the drawings and specifications, the more likely the completed project will reflect the design intent and align with the schedule and budget.

 On a design-build project, architects work under a contractor who has a contractor with the owner.
 Working as a team, the contractor and architect collaborate from the project’s onset to develop the design and estimate costs.

 When selecting a design-build team, owners can take one of two routes.
 The more traditional route involves a two-step process.

 First, the owner identifies a short list of design-build teams through a Request for Qualifications.
 After, the owner issues a Request for Proposal, which includes technical specifications like a building program.
 Based on these specifications, the design-build teams prepare and submit a detailed proposal with a concept design and cost estimate.